 With a place like Windsor to escape to, it can't have been all bad.

-Getting there: Korean Air have five flights a week from Auckland to London via Seoul, with return prices starting from $2666.
+Getting there: Korean Air has five flights a week from Auckland to London via Seoul.

 Further information: Mind The Gap Tours offers guided bike trips to attractions in and around London including Windsor Castle and Hampton Court on vintage-style bikes with bells and baskets.
 The Windsor Castle tour includes return train tickets from London and 13km bike ride to Eton and Windsor from Taplow.
 Alternatively, take the Reading train to Slough and connect with the branch line to Windsor.